Mookie Betts Player Props: Dodgers vs. Padres

 Padres Pitching Rankings

-- The nine strikeouts per nine innings compiled by the Padres pitching staff ranks 12th in MLB.
+- The pitching staff for the Padres has a collective nine K/9, which ranks 12th in the league.

-- The Padres have the top team ERA across all MLB pitching staffs (3.75).
+- The Padres' 3.75 team ERA ranks first across all MLB pitching staffs.

-- Padres pitchers combine to surrender the sixth-fewest home runs in baseball (120 total, 1.1 per game).
+- Padres pitchers combine to give up the sixth-fewest home runs in baseball (121 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.